Fork me on GitHub

 • jib.to.credHelper.

-Note that changing the base image to a totally different one than the default might break image building, since the rest of the build steps expect a certain base image.
-By default, the native images are built from an ghcr.io/graalvm/native-image-community image.
+Note that changing the builder image to a totally different one than the default might break image building, since the rest of the build steps expect a certain builder-stage base image.
+By default, that builder-stage base image comes from container-registry.oracle.com/graalvm/native-image.
+If you need a stricter reproducibility guarantee than a moving image tag provides, override the builder-stage image with a digest-pinned reference via micronaut.native-image.base-image or jib.from.image.
+If the selected builder image requires authentication, continue using Jib auth configuration such as jib.from.auth.username and jib.from.auth.password.

 <plugin>